-If you do not want to or cannot deal with your pet’s after-care yourself, these are some of your options: If you are a client of a local vet clinic, you can take your pet there and make arrangements through them for its after-care, or you can bring your pet to us yourself.
-If you are unable to travel please call us and we will do our best to arrange pickup from your home(this is not a guaranteed service but we do our best to help where we can.)
+If you are a client of a local vet clinic, you can take your pet there and make arrangements through them for its after-care, or you can bring your pet to us yourself.
+If you are unable to travel please call us and we will do our best to arrange pickup from your home

 As much as possible, we work with our customers to allow their personal rituals and traditions.
-We must take into account safety and other issues, so ask, and if possible, you will be allowed.
+We must take into account safety and other issues, so ask, and if possible, you will be allowed

 Depending on your wishes, we can scatter them, cremate them communally, or, for an additional price, bury them in a private plot.

 No, you don’t need to buy an urn at all.
-Recognizing that many people choose to scatter or bury their pet’s ashes, We have not included an urn in the basic cremation price.
+Recognizing that many people choose to scatter or bury their pet’s ashes, we have not included an urn in the basic cremation price.
 The ashes are put in a plastic bag which is inserted in a cloth bag and then into a cardboard box.
 If you choose to buy an urn, you can purchase one from us, buy one elsewhere or make one yourself.
 Any container with a lid can be an urn – it doesn’t have to be something that was specifically made for that purpose.
 It just has to be a container that you find pleasing to look at.

 The general guidelines are one cubic inch per one pound of healthy weight.

-Yes, you can go in to your vet clinic to fill out the form or download it from the web site, fill it out and take it with you to the vet.
+Yes, you can go into your vet clinic to fill out the form or download it from the web site, fill it out and take it with you to the vet.

 We allow some decorations, but they must be approved by us to assure that they are not unsuitable in any way.
 As we like to keep the cemetery as peaceful and natural as possible, we do not approve of solar lights.